-The technology of battling TBDecember 4th, 2012 in Diseases, Conditions, Syndromes
+The technology of battling TBDecember 4, 2012 by Microsoft News Center in Medicine & Health / Diseases, Conditions, Syndromes

 Giri Prasad, a 33-year-old tailor who lives in Delhi, first noticed the pain below his ribs.
 He went to see a doctor, but when it didn't subside, he traveled to the hospital where he eventually learned he had tuberculosis.

 "There were many problems because first and foremost, I am the bread earner for the family," he says.
 "If the bread earner falls ill, it is a real problem for those who are dependent on him.
 Here in the city the biggest problem is that if one falls sick, there is no other person who will come help."

 Thanks to his own persistence and the help of a biometric monitoring system developed by Microsoft Research India's Technology for Emerging Markets group, Prasad is now cured of tuberculosis.
 Using the biometric monitoring system, health workers can accurately monitor tuberculosis patients' medication adherence and take quick action if a patient misses a dose.